 Bring your friendship string and join Ziggy as she teaches you how to make some super awesome friendship bracelets.

 No adventure is complete without exploring the outdoors.
-Join us on Wednesdays as we take you through the trails of our camps—with a twist!
+Join us as we take you through the trails of our camps—with a twist!
 Each hike we’ll share some activities you can do on your own, wherever you are.

 Hike the newly updated Turtle Ridge trail as we identify trees and plants using leaves and do a few activities along the way.